Cave Life of Wales

 HIBERNATING BATS

 In hibernation a bat may breathe once an hour, have a temperature as low as 2C, and a pulse of 10 per minute.
 Reducing its temperature means it uses less energy.
+They have a long mating season which extends into winter but are able to store sperm until fertilisation occurs in the spring ( Lesser Horseshoes mating in Old Box Mine, Forest of Dean).

 By November they may only wake when it is warmer and they can feed.
 Each day throughout hibernation the bats pulse rate slowly rises until it seems to make an unconscious decision (in mid afternoon) either to carry on raising its pulse and wake up, or allow it to drop again and return to hibernation.
 Every 10-15 days throughout winter they will wake to feed, urinate, just shuffle their feet, drink or fly off to roost somewhere else (up to 30 miles away).
 As winter moves by the bats fat reserves dwindle and they choose progressively colder roosts.
 In November they may go for a 12C roost, by March they prefer a 6C roost.
 In April they spend less time asleep and choose cool roosts close to feeding grounds, after digestion the bat allows its temperature to drop quickly.